 Browser fingerprint

-Some clients require very special protection schemes like preventing workstation clients to share and exchange web terminal encrypted URL links.
+Some clients require very special protection schemes, such as preventing workstation clients to share and exchange web terminal encrypted URL links.
 To solve that problem, we use browser fingerprinting techniques.

-Each browser has some set of unique values like browser version, agent string and other enabled features.
-We use those values to generate fingerprint numeric value that is exchanged with Green Screens Terminal Service.
+Each browser has some set of unique values such as browser version, agent string and other enabled features.
+We use those values to generate a fingerprint numeric value that is exchanged with Green Screens Terminal Service.

 We provide two options inside server configuration to prevent URL sharing:

-Second option will completely disable URL sharing and will force workstation client to use login screen.
+The second option will completely disable URL sharing and will force the workstation client to use the login screen.

 TIP: Create multiple host configurations.
 For example, one with enforced fingerprint checking to disable sharing, and one with non-enforced fingerprint checking.
 Second can be used to generate URL's with days/hours' expiration value.